jaydickson02/DropIt/README.md

 #### Our main goals

-- A clean and minimal design
+- A clean and minimal design.
 - Allowance for the simple management of Users regarding device usage and lending.
 - As system capable of tracking repairs and/or notes related to device damage and usage.
 - Capability for the organization of inventory including tracking device locations and groupings.